 Writing is taking too much of your time⌛

 We know our time is precious😔.
 And the content writing process can take a lot of that time.
 When it comes to writing, you also have to include research, fact-checking, creating an appealing title, formatting correctly, SEO optimization, grammar checking, etc.

-Even writing a single blog post every week may take an inexperienced type of writer a couple of days even.
-Especially when it comes to long-form content with 2000+ words as this type of content tends to rank best on search results.
+Even writing a single blog post every week may take an inexperienced type of writer a couple of workdays to research, write and optimize, especially when it comes to long-form content with 2000+ words as this type of content tends to rank best on search results.
 Hiring a professional writer can take some of the time pressure off you, while still allowing you to maintain editorial control.